4v0v/m0nk3y/README.md

-# lua_monkeypatch
+# Monkey

 ## What is it ?
 Inspired by https://github.com/bartbes/Meta

-Add syntax sugar to lua:
+Monkeypatch lua to add some syntactic sugar:

   - ++
   - +=